FrederikTobner/JANUS/Documentation/Code-Organization/Module-Structure.md

 ## Module Organization Philosophy

-> "Controlling complexity is the essence of computer programming."
-> — *Brian Kernighan*

 **Flat hierarchy.
 Independent modules.
 No spaghetti.**

 TinyOS follows a modular structure inspired by Linux and LLVM: each major component is a first-class module with clear boundaries and **zero circular dependencies**.
 If you create a circular dependency, you've designed it wrong.
 Fix it.